99 GAL Friends of Yamhill County

 Rebuild the Reserves

 This choir, open to women of all ages, skill levels, and experience—and currently comprising a membership of 40+—offers two very popular concerts each year and provides a highly valued way for local women to sing and practice together regularly.
-This grant enables the Choir to fund three months of rental space as it works to replenish funds depleted during the pandemic.
+Our grant enabled the Choir to fund three months of rental space as it worked to replenish funds depleted during the pandemic.

 Performing Arts of Dayton